Saturday, June 20, 2026

 If you want to commit 2 to 3 months of study to the Open Sicilian, the main weapons are:

-Each of these requires 40+ moves of preparation per sideline.
-That is why the Anti-Sicilian path is usually better below 2200.
+Each of these requires deep preparation per sideline.
+That is why the Anti-Sicilian path is usually more efficient below 2200: you spend considerably less study time for a comparable practical result.

 Common White Mistakes Against the Sicilian